deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 This has the following benefits:

 - Because our Core library does all the heavy work and exposes easy methods such as `getAccounts`, `getChatlist`, `getChatContacts` and so on, it's much less work maintaining our apps on all platforms, because they basically only need to implement the UI.
-- We have many tests for this core library, internal tests in rust and many integration tests in python.
+- The core library is thoroughly tested with rust unit tests and integration tests in Python that actually transfer e-mails.
 - The core library can easily be used to write bots and new apps/clients (like deltatouch, a client for Ubuntu touch made by a community member in about a year, read the [blog post](./2023-07-02-deltatouch)).

 ## The C Foreign Function Interface

 The C Foreign Function Interface short CFFI was the first way to link to core.
 It was introduced back when Björn started the Delta Chat project.
-He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal android app for the UI, which is written in Java, so the core is connected via CFFI^[the header file [deltachat.h](https://github.com/deltachat/deltachat-core-rust/blob/main/deltachat-ffi/deltachat.h) is an easy way to get an idea of the API] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (java native interface).
+He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal android app for the UI, which is written in Java, so the core is connected via CFFI[^CFFI] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (java native interface).
-Later [when we moved the core to rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse) the CFFI stayed, and that the API stayed the same is also one of the reason why the migration from c to rust went so well.
+Later [when we moved the core to rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse) the CFFI stayed, and that fact that its API stayed the same is also one of the reasons why the migration from c to rust went so well.

+[^CFFI]: the header file [deltachat.h](https://github.com/deltachat/deltachat-core-rust/blob/main/deltachat-ffi/deltachat.h) is an easy way to get an idea of the API

 The advantage of a CFFI is that most programming languages have a built-in way to bind to it.